throput/apidev/docs/source/index.rst

 guidelines, methodologies, examples, that help organize to design, implement, and manage APIs.

-We intend to cover various aspects about the life-cycle of API implementation, i.e., design, development, operation, and management, such as the following:
+We intend to cover various aspects regarding the life-cycle of API implementation, i.e., design, development, operation, and management, such as the following:

 * modeling and implementing an API, with its data models and formats,
 * re-architecting a silo application into a mashup service provisioning APIs